ljcruz709/ACO-GUI/README.md

 # ACO-GUI
-Ant Colony optimization, but has an interface to make easier to set up and test.
+Ant Colony Optimization, but has an interface to make easier to set up and test.
 Designed for teaching purposes.